kappter/CharacterCraft/README.markdown

   - Randomize buttons for the Edit Character form.

 ## License
-This project is for educational and personal use, inspired by *The Writer's Digest Sourcebook for Building Believable Characters*.
+This project is for educational and personal use only, inspired by *The Writer's Digest Sourcebook for Building Believable Characters*.
 No commercial use is intended.
 All rights reserved for original content and concepts.

 ## Acknowledgments
 - *The Writer's Digest Sourcebook for Building Believable Characters* by Marc McCutcheon for inspiration.